Saint Nicholas, Santa Claus and the CHRIST Child

 save His people from their sins.”
 The was in accordance to what the Lord had spoken through the prophet saying, “Behold,

-In 1539, the first Christmas tree appears in Strasbourg Cathedral (present day Eastern France, near the German border).
+In 1539, the first Christmas tree appears in Strasbourg Cathedral (modern-day Eastern France, near the German border).

 In 1882, on the 22 December, Thomas Edison created the first string of Christmas tree lights.